Quantifying Ignorance in Individual-Level Causal-Effect Estimates under Hidden Confounding: Implementation Details

-\paragraph{Hyper-parameter selection} The network depth, number of neurons, and non-linear activation functions were chosen based on values common in the CATE inference literature \cite{shalit2017estimating, jesson2020identifying}.
-The dropout rate was selected from $\{0.1, 0.2, 0.3, 0.4, 0.5\}$ as the value that gave the lowest validation set negative log likelihood.
+\paragraph{Hyper-parameter selection} The hyper parameter search space is given in Table \ref{tab:search_space} and a summary of the final hyper-parameters used are given in Table \ref{tab:hparams} under the column Simulated.
 Because the hidden confounding is a binary variable, it induces a bi-modal distribution in $\y$ at $\x$, as shown in Figure \ref{fig:multi_modal}.
 In practice, we would not know the form of the distribution of $\y$ at $\x$.
 To this end we select 5 mixture components for the MDN to show that we can over estimate the true modality, and still obtain sensible results.
 Alternatively, the validation set could be used to find the number of components that minimizes negative log likelihood of the data.
 The number of MC samples are chosen based on the stability of network predictions, i.e. we increase the number of MC samples until the variances with respect to $\w$ or $\y$ no longer change significantly.